plant and animals are one of the greatest threats against the biological

 Invasive Alien Species (NOBANIS) was established as a network between

-authorities of the region.
+initiated with funding by the Nordic Council of Ministers.
 One of the main goals is to provide tools for

 implementing the precautionary approach against the unintentional dispersal of